 - Not 100% waterproof, your fingers will still get wet if you’re riding in a downpour.

 Basic Design with Incredible Quality

-At first glance, the Castelli Estremo Winter Gloves look like pretty basic winter cycling gloves.
+At first glance, the Castelli Estremo Winter Gloves look like pretty essential winter cycling gloves.
 But upon further investigation, you can really feel the high level of quality and durability.

 These gloves only come in black, which isn’t a huge deal for most cyclers.
-The tackiness on the palms and the pack of the glove is also reflective, which is important when cycling on roads you share with cars.
-Castelli has engineered them with a very nice pre-curved construction that allows you to grip the handlebars with confidence.
+The tackiness on the palms and the glove pack are also reflective, which is important when cycling on roads you share with cars.
+Castelli has engineered them with a very nice pre-curved construction that allows you to grip the handlebars confidently.

 In terms of quality, Castelli doesn’t scrimp on high-quality materials.
-They use Gore-Tex Infinium X-Fast fabric, which not only does a great job of keeping your hands dry and cutting out the wind, but also helps in the longevity of the glove.
+They use Gore-Tex Infinium X-Fast fabric, which does a great job of keeping your hands dry and cutting out the wind and helps in the longevity of the glove.